biud436/stingerloom/README.md

 ## Generate a new controller and service

 StingerLoom supports interactive prompts.
 The interactive prompts make it easy to create module files.
-However, at this stage, you can only create variables in the template file, but I think you should add logic to read the module information using the Typescript compiler through further research.
+It's pretty limited at this point, I think you should add logic to read the module information using the Typescript compiler through further research.

 <p align="center">
 <img src="https://github.com/biud436/stingerloom/assets/13586185/661719f1-38ba-4823-9458-3d8c017ebb82" />